ericschoettle/ping-pong/README.md

                         4                             ping-pong
                         pong
                         ping-pong
-  * _When a number that is a multiple of three, five, or fifteen is removed, all text origionally resulting from that number is also removed._
+  * _When a number that is a multiple of three, five, or fifteen is removed, all text originally resulting from that number is also removed._

 ## Setup/Installation Requirements

-_{Simply double click on index.html to open the page in a web browser.
-Application is compatible with all modern web browsers}_
+_Simply double click on index.html to open the page in a web browser.
+Application is compatible with all modern web browsers_

 ## Known Bugs

-_{Remove functionality is broken}_
+_When Remove is highlighted as the default choice, hitting enter still adds the item rather than removes it_ _Program is case-sensitive and not tested for all edge cases_

 ## Support and contact details

-_{If you have any ideas for how to make this more interesting, please contact me at an email address I'm unwilling to share freely on the internet.
-Thanks!!}_
+_If you have any ideas for how to make this more interesting, please contact me at an email address I'm unwilling to share freely on the internet.
+Thanks!!_

 ## Technologies Used

-_{This app uses javascript and jQuery}_
+_This app uses javascript and jQuery_

 ### License

-*{This product may be used under the MIT license}*
+*This product may be used under the MIT license*

 Copyright (c) 2016 **_{Eric Schoettle}_**